GregWoods/gregwoods.github.io/_posts/2014-05-08-removing-virtualbox-to-get-windows-phone-emulator-working.md

 Because there were so many to delete, it was easier to export the parent key, edit in Notepad, then save as a .reg file and re-import.

-After doing this, removing all references to &#8216;vbox' and &#8216;virtualbox' from the registry, deleting other invisible network adapters from the registry, running cccleaner, rebooting, removing Hyper-V from Windows, rebooting again, Adding Hyper-V to windows&#8230; I finally got my emulator to work.
+After doing this, removing all references to &#8216;vbox' and &#8216;virtualbox' from the registry, deleting other invisible network adapters from the registry, running cccleaner, rebooting, removing Hyper-V from Windows, rebooting again, Adding Hyper-V to windows...
+I finally got my emulator to work.

 Lesson: Don't ever install VirtualBox, stick to Hyper-V (as long as you meet Microsoft's <a href="http://social.technet.microsoft.com/wiki/contents/articles/1401.hyper-v-list-of-slat-capable-cpus-for-hosts.aspx" title="Hyper-V hardware requirements" target="_blank">bizarrely restrictive processor requirements</a> of course)